Horizon-LEAD/irtx-jsprit/README.md

 `--random-seed`       | Integer (default `1234`)          | Allows to perform ensemble runs by providing different initialization seeds of the optimization
 `--iterations`        | Integer (default `10000`)         | Sets the number of iterations per operator with higher accuracy with increasing values (but also higher runtime)
 `--threads`           | Integer (default `1`)             | Allows to set the number of threads that are used for the optimization

+Note that the memory available to Java can be configured using the `-Xmx` option and by appending a size of the format `1024M` to define the amount in megabytes or `20G` to define the amount in gigabytes.

 ## Standard scenarios